Fatal fire destroys mobile home in St. Lucie County

 Officials said a fire started at a mobile home while residents were inside, and at least three other homes were exposed.

-One person died and two people were taken to local hospitals, fire officials said.
+One person died and two people were taken to hospitals, fire officials said.
 No other details about the victims have been released.
-Family members say the girl who died was only 1 year old.
+Family members said the girl who died was only 1 year old.

 The American Red Cross was called to help at least nine families who were displaced by the fire.